Fresno Grizzlies lose big-name sponsorship because of Ocasio-Cortez video debacle

 Franks said the unnamed employee wasn’t trying to promote a political ideology and that their organization chose to move forward this way “because of the person’s standing in the organization.”

-Sun-Maid has had signage along the outfield of Chukchansi Park, though it’s unclear how long the company has been a sponsor with the Grizzlies.
+Though it’s unclear how long the company has been a sponsor with the Grizzlies, Sun-Maid has had signage inside Chukchansi Park for some time.

+Most notably, a Sun-Maid sign was prominently displayed on a red barn in the “Ag Zone,” which once was located beyond left field.

+The red barn, along with the Sun-Maid sign, was relocated this season after offseason renovations of the downtown stadium were completed.

-Sun-Maid was no longer listed as of Wednesday night among the Grizzlies’ sponsors, which contributes to the baseball franchise but not as much as its corporate partners or major partners.
+Sun-Maid was no longer listed as of Wednesday night among the Grizzlies’ sponsors, who often contribute monetarily to the baseball franchise, though not as much as its corporate partners or major partners.

 The Grizzlies list their corporate partners as: Chukchansi Gold Resort & Casino, the Fresno Yosemite International Airport, Jack in the Box, Le Provence, Mercury Insurance and Tecate.